 This is an interview with Alice Alexander, Executive Director of the Cohousing Association of the United States and co-founder of the Durham Central Park Cohousing Community in North Carolina.
-She took some time to answer our questions about the National Cohousing Conference in Nashville May 19-21, which the Fellowship for Intentional Community is co-sponsoring.
+She took some time to answer our questions about the National Cohousing Conference in Nashville May 19-21, which the Foundation for Intentional Community is co-sponsoring.
 Check out our overview of the event to learn more, and be sure to visit our bookstore if you attend #Coho2017 in person!

 FIC: What is your role in the conference and what are you most looking forward to this year?